Grumo Appula

-Mellito’s little church, of great importance in Nomini are the patronal festivals of San Rocco and Maria di Monteverde which occur respectively in September and may.
+Mellito's little church, of great importance in Grumo Appula are the patronal festivals of San Rocco and Maria di Monteverde which occur respectively in September and may.

 Madonna di Mellitto festival, worthy of note is the feast of the Madonna di Melitto which takes place in the summer during the feast days, a procession is held through the streets of the town in which, in addition to the statue of the Madonna di Melitto, there are assocarts made with paper flowers.
 The carts, which depict religious figures, are pulled by horses.
 The morning after the procession in the down, the statue of the Madonna and the carts are taken, accompanied by many faithful, to the hamblet of Melitto, about 9 km from the down centre.